Planning a trip to Western Norway’s cutest city? Check below for all the best things to do in Bergen!

 Harbor Views from Bergen.
 Norway

-An absolute must in Bergen – taking in the iconic views from the harbour!
+An absolute must in Bergen – taking in the iconic views from the harbor!
 You can either walk to one side or do what we did and get on a boat.
 From afar you can see all the charming buildings and see what makes a Norwegian destination, well, Norwegian!

 9. Do a little fjord cruise